-An independent appraisal firm is expected to be engaged to assist us in finalizing the allocation of the purchase price.
-The preliminary assessment of the fair values of tangible and intangible assets used in these pro forma statements was based on projections of future net cash flows, discounted to present value.
+An independent appraisal firm has been engaged to assist us in finalizing the allocation of the purchase price.
+The preliminary assessment of the fair values of tangible and intangible assets (including the assumption of certain beneficial contractual arrangements totaling approximately \$21 million) used in these pro forma statements was based on projections of future net cash flows, discounted to present value.
 These and other preliminary estimates will change as additional information becomes available and is assessed by Helix and the appraisal firm.
-All other Remington assets and liabilities were valued at their historical book values, which we believe do not differ materially from their fair values.
+All other Remington assets and liabilities (consisting primarily of working capital items) were valued at their historical book values, which we believe do not differ materially from their fair values.

-Under the purchase method of accounting for business combinations, this preliminary assessment of fair value resulted in goodwill of \$430 million.
-Included in this amount is a \$274 million increase in net deferred tax liabilities arising from differences between the allocated financial bases and historical tax bases of Remington's net assets (due to the non-taxable nature of this transaction, Remington's tax basis in its assets would carry over to Helix).
+Under the purchase method of accounting for business combinations, this preliminary assessment of fair value resulted in goodwill of \$418 million.
+Included in this amount is a \$269 million increase in net deferred tax liabilities arising from differences between the allocated financial bases and historical tax bases of Remington's net assets (due to the non-taxable nature of this transaction, Remington's tax basis in its assets would carry over to Helix).
 Goodwill reflects the anticipated benefits of the merger that are in addition to the fair value of the individual assets and liabilities described above.
 For a discussion of these benefits, see "The Merger-Helix's Reasons for the Merger" beginning on page 38.